-One of the most important exercises we undertake is to seek to monitor the rural position through its various classifications and produce analysis with the urban position and the English average.
+One of the most important exercises we undertake in respect of local government finance is to monitor the rural position through its various classifications and produce analysis with the urban position and the English average.
 As the system changes with potentially more entwining with business rate income, the ability to monitor the position whether in direct monetary terms, per head, or per dwelling becomes even more vital.
 If we are to improve the position those comparisons are key but even if looked at from the view of merely maintaining the status quo tracking the position in this way is essential.
-The fairer funding of local government is important to all resident, businesses and service providers, and not just to local government itself.